-With my husband’s help, we fenced a half acre at our ranch and set about planting 165 peonies.
+With my husband’s help, we fenced one quarter acre at our ranch and set about planting 165 peonies.
 He made the mistake of saying that if the plants lived through the fall, I could have as many peonies as I wanted.
 Well, guess what?
 They all lived!
-Six years later, I have 820 peonies and 725 ranunculus planted on a two acre plot.
+Nine years later, I have 820 peonies and 1200 ranunculus planted on a one acre plot.

 I have learned a lot through trial and error, making some good decisions and some bad ones.
 I better understand the importance of taking risks because this is the only way to excel in the flower business.
 I more fully embrace the fact that success and failure are an inherent part of flower farming (and life generally).

 I have a peony named Charles Burgess, which is a beautiful, burgundy Japanese variety.
 It is not your typical peony style, and many florists don’t buy them and wholesalers will have nothing to do them.
 But when I bring this flower to the farmers market, it is one of my most popular flowers.

 With my flower farm, I want to offer peonies and ranunculus that I know will be popular while also offering unusual varieties, such as Charles Burgess, that people don’t typically have the opportunity to experience.

 Remarkable, Outstanding Flowers ~ That’s Bodacious Blooms

 Beautiful Gifts of Nature